 The Importance of a well-constructed Self-Assessment tool

-Self-assessments are not a tool to be used to punish students; they are not a tool to catch students doing the wrong thing, or to prove they are poor students.
+I do not believe we should use self-assessments to punish students; we should not used them to catch students doing the wrong thing, or to prove they are poor students.

 Well-constructed self-assessments can be a vehicle to show students that any skill or action has a range of success; they are not “all or nothing”.
 As a result, everyone fits on that scale and students rarely place at the lowest level.
 By giving each student awareness of their current level, they can see that there are some things they do better than others; it also shows them what the next level of achievement would be, which usually doesn’t require much work.